AgoraIO-Usecase/HQ/AgoraHQ-Windows/README.en.md

 The AgoraHQ Windows Sample App is an open-source demo that will help you get live video chat integrated directly into your windows applications using the Agora Video SDK.

 With this sample app, you can:
--Role: host guide broadcast
+- Role: host guide broadcast
--Media section: Live Speaker; yy partner to achieve video effects -Signaling part: control the answer
+- Media section: Live Speaker; yy partner to achieve video effects
+- Signaling part: control the answer

 This demo is written in **C++**